Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 `Waiting for more data.`
 This is expected on the first run.
 The check needs at least two measurements to calculate a delta.
 Wait for the next check interval.

+A device is missing, or `--match` returns "No I/O" / "No disks matched" for it (for example Oracle ASM disks, raw LUNs, or swap)
+On Linux the check only monitors block devices that have a mounted filesystem (it reads `/proc/mounts`).
+Devices used raw, without a mounted filesystem, never appear in the device list, so no `--match` regex can select them.
+This affects Oracle ASM disks, raw database LUNs, unmounted multipath devices and swap.
+For overall I/O pressure on such systems, run the check without `--match` and watch the system-wide `iowait` metric instead.
+Also note that `--match` is anchored at the start of the full device path: use `.*sda$`, not `^sda$`.

 ## Credits, License